pvanhoof/dir-examples/README.md

 ## Supported build environments

 ### qmake in the qmake-example

+Note that the VERSION must be (current - age).age.revision for qmake

 To try this example out, go to the qmake-example directory and type